Ab-Mhd/Ab-Mhd/README.md

 <br><br><br>

 Im a cybersecurity student finishing off my 3rd year of an Information Security Degree.
 I've had an interest in cybersecurity ever since I was hacked as a kid!(ironic right?)
-I highly enjoy learning new concepts through self-learning and I look forward to an opportunity to learn more about the industry under the guidance of professionals.
+I highly enjoy learning new concepts through self-learning and I always look forward to an opportunity to learn more about the industry under the guidance of professionals.